 Why did they call Greenland Greenland?

-Legend has is that Greenland was named by the Viking Erik the Red, who landed in Greenland in around 983 AD with a small group of settlers.
+Legend has it that Greenland was named by the Viking Erik the Red.
+He landed in Greenland in around 983 AD with a small group of settlers.

 Erik travelled around Greenland, naming several parts of the island after himself as a way of claiming ownership, including Eriksfjord (now renamed Tunulliarfik Fjord), where he settled and built his home.

-His PR ploy must have worked because he left Iceland with 35 ships full of Icelanders and animals to colonise Greenland – though only 14 of the ships actually arrived.
+His PR ploy must have worked because he left Iceland with 35 ships full of Icelanders and animals to colonise Greenland.
+However, only 14 of the ships actually arrived.

 Who was Erik the Red?